Reconstruction of $f(R)$ lagrangian from a massive scalar field: Introduction

-In the present work we present an alternative strategy that can lead one to the reconstruction of $f(R)$ lagrangians from a self-interacting scalar field as the matter distribution.
+In the present work we give a strategy that can lead one to the reconstruction of modifed gravity Lagrangians from a self-interacting scalar field as the matter distribution.
 The scalar field is minimally coupled in the action.
-The starting motivation of this work is mathematical in the sense that the reconstruction technique apparently does not need the assumption of a known expansion history of the universe at the outset.
-Rather, the treatment forms from a general mathematical point of view.
-The scalar field evolution equation becomes our tool of reconstruction as we assume that under a set of invertible point transformations, the evolution equation can be point transformed into an integrable form, and integrate it straightaway.
+The starting motivation of this work is mathematical.
+Apparently, one does not need the assumption of a known expansion history of the Universe at the outset.
+The treatment originates from identifying the scalar field evolution equation as an anharmonic oscillator equation.
+We assume that under a set of invertible point transformations, the evolution equation can be point transformed into an integrable form.
 The criterion for validity of such a transformation can be written in the form of a theorem of integrability.
-We use the integrability criterion to solve for the scale factor and the scalar field.
-Then we use the solutions to reconstruct and write explicitly the functional form of $f(R)$ that allows such a cosmological dynamics, for different choices of the self-interaction potential.
-Quite recently this method has proved it's usefulness in different aspects of gravitational physics involving the collapsing dynamics of a massive scalar field (Banerjee and Chakrabarti \cite{scnb2, Banerjee:2017njk}) while a similar setup was studied under the regime of Scalar-Einstein-Gauss-Bonnet gravity (Chakrabarti \cite{Chakrabarti:2017apq}).
+We use the integrability criterion to solve for the scale factor and the scalar field from just one equation.
+Then we use the solutions to reconstruct and write explicitly the functional form of $f(R)$ that allows such a cosmological dynamics, for different choices of the self-interaction potential, using the other field equations.
+In a similar manner, different aspects of gravitational physics involving the collapsing dynamics of a massive scalar field is discussed at length by Chakrabarti and Banerjee \cite{scnb2,Banerjee:2017njk}.
+A similar setup was studied under the regime of Scalar-Einstein-Gauss-Bonnet gravity by Chakrabarti \cite{Chakrabarti:2017apq}). \\

 The organization of this manuscript is as follows.
-Section I deals with the basic action and field equations under consideration.
-In section II, we consider a simple power-law self-interaction potential of the scalar field and the dynamics of cosmological scale factor and the reconstruction of $f(R)$.
-Section III and IV deals a combination of powr law potentials and an exponential potential.
-We discuss our finding in section V and conclude in section VI.
+Section $II$ deals with the basic action and field equations under consideration.
+In section $III$, we consider a simple power-law self-interaction potential of the scalar field and the dynamics of cosmological scale factor and the reconstruction of $f(R)$.
+Sections $IV$ and $V$ deal with a combination of power law potentials and an exponential potential.
+We discuss the viability of $f(R)$ models in section $VI$ and conclude the manuscript in section $VII$.